-There ha always been local and national dimension to party campaigns.
-However, in the earlier stages of democracy in each country, emphasis on local candidates and local campaigns.
+There have always been local and national dimensions to party campaigns.
+However, in the earlier stages of democracy in each country, a greater emphasis was placed on local candidates and local campaigns.
 Today, full-time professionals working out of centralized party “war rooms” direct campaign planning, strategies and tactics.
 To varying degrees in each country, campaigning has become a continuous activity that rises in intensity as election dates approach.
-The tactics and technologies of campaigning are constantly evolving as parties seek to gain political advantage in a highly competitive environment where winning every day, not just on election day, has become a preoccupation. aising and spending money, always important in political life, has become a key dimension of partisan competition.
-Hyper-partisanship in the US and, to a lesser extent in Canada and the UK have entangled in political controversy and may detract from the reputations as professional entities operating above the political fray.
+The tactics and technologies of campaigning are constantly evolving as parties seek to gain political advantage in a highly competitive environment where winning every day, not just on election day, has become a preoccupation.
+Raising and spending money, always important in political life, has become a key dimension of partisan competition.
+Hyper-partisanship in the US and, to a lesser extent, in Canada and the UK have entangled EMBs in political controversy and may detract from their reputations as professional entities operating above the political fray.

 All six political systems examined in this study exhibit disillusionment among voters, as reflected in opinion survey findings of lack of trust and confidence in politicians and political parties as well as declining voter turnout in elections.
-These symptoms of political malaise are particularly pronounced among younger voters and the worry is that future generations will learn habits of non-participation.
+These symptoms of political malaise are particularly pronounced among younger voters, and the worry is that future generations will learn habits of non-participation.
 The causes of mistrust and disengagement are many, both long-term and more immediate.
-The structures, roles and activities of may at times contribute to disenchantment among voters, but the impacts are probably marginal compared to developments in the wider political environment.
-This means that limits and risks if they attempt to solve the so-called democratic deficit on their own.
+The structures, roles and activities of EMBs may at times contribute to disenchantment among voters, but the impacts are probably marginal compared to developments in the wider political environment.
+This means that EMBs will encounter limits and risks if they attempt to solve the so-called democratic deficit on their own.

-The ongoing revolution has brought both benefits and costs to the process.
-This is far too big a topic to be addressed fully here or both political parties and , has become a driver and enabler of changing practices.
+The ongoing IT revolution has brought both benefits and costs to the electoral process.
+This is far too big a topic to be addressed fully here; suffice it to say that for both political parties and EMBs, IT has become a driver and enabler of changing practices.

-For parties, Internet-based technologies offer opportunities for both the positive purpose of connecting with and engaging citizens as well as the negative purpose of manipulating public opinion and . face great challenges in finding an appropriate balance between principles of free political communication and some measure of control over the growing use of social media by political parties, including for the purpose of raising money.
-Part of the challenge arises from outdated legislative and regulatory frameworks generally do not provide authorities with adequate tools to monitor and enforce responsible behaviour by parties and candidates.
-A related problem is the dynamic nature of allows parties to continuously invent more sophisticated communication strategies and tactics.
+For political parties, Internet-based technologies offer opportunities for both the positive purpose of connecting with and engaging citizens as well as the negative purpose of manipulating public opinion and electors.
+EMBs face great challenges in finding an appropriate balance between principles of free political communication and some measure of control over the growing use of social media by political parties, including for the purpose of raising money.
+Part of the challenge arises from outdated legislative and regulatory frameworks, which generally do not provide electoral authorities with adequate tools to monitor and enforce responsible behaviour by parties and candidates.
+A related problem is the dynamic nature of IT, which allows parties to continuously invent more sophisticated communications strategies and tactics.

-The use of telephone obocalls to transmit political messages is an example of the challenges posed by .
+The use of automated telephone calls (robocalls) to transmit political messages is an example of the challenges posed by IT.
 Such calls are less expensive than other media, but they can be annoying and misleading.
-The use of obocalls takes place in all six countries, but their use is most advanced in the , as are the attempts to adopt laws and regulations to control their use.
-Canada experienced its first controversy over obocalls during the 2011 election and Elections Canada proposals to avoid similar issues of alleged voter suppression in the next election scheduled for October 2015.
+The use of robocalls takes place in all six countries, but their use is most advanced in the US, as are the attempts to adopt laws and regulations to control their use.
+Canada experienced its first controversy over robocalls during the 2011 election, and Elections Canada has submitted proposals to Parliament to avoid similar issues of alleged voter suppression in the next election, scheduled for October 2015.